bauwenst/TkTkT/README.md

         BPE paper used word boundaries at the *end* of words (`</w>`).
 Only supporting the start-of-word convention is bad because this deteriorates downstream performance for e.g. Germanic languages, where a compound has its head at the end and hence it should be allowed to tokenise the head with the exact same tokens as it would be if it was isolated.
-      - There is literally a normaliser class called `Precompiled` which is just one big object stored in base64 in the tokeniser config JSON.
-No access to it in Python, no interface, no description of what it does.
-A black box.
-Probably a holdover from adapting the `sentencepiece` package to HuggingFace, yet TkTkT doesn't do it that way.
-6. Did you know that their RoBERTa BPE implementation [removes the highest-priority merge from the tokeniser](https://github.com/huggingface/transformers/blob/9b5a6450d481b0f02834684ffd8b3ba4cbbd6fe0/src/transformers/models/roberta/tokenization_roberta.py#L194) unless the merge file is preceded by a `#version` tag?
-This doesn't conform to [the BPE standard](https://github.com/rsennrich/subword-nmt/), and almost cost me a paper.
-7. In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
+8. In the little documentation that does exist (e.g. for WordPiece and KudoPiece), there are so many theoretical inaccuracies that we shouldn't even have confidence in anything that isn't a BPE tokeniser implemented by them.
     Their [explanation for KudoPiece](https://huggingface.co/learn/nlp-course/chapter6/7), an algorithm which itself was already poorly explained originally, is mathematically absurd.
-8. They offer very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers and keeps much more updated) whilst there exist many more in the literature, and the likelihood that someone who knows the literature comes along to implement all of them in C++ is rather low.

 There is also the [pyonmttok](https://github.com/OpenNMT/Tokenizer) package which has better design than `tokenizers`, but also sticks to
 BPE and KudoPiece.

 ## Pronunciation
-The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
+The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this.

 If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA)
-(yes, the demented state of modern-day tokeniser implementations will leave you with an equally demented taste in music).
+(yes, the demented state of modern-day tokeniser implementations will leave you with an equally demented taste in music; but [I dance salsa](https://bauwenst.github.io/categories/tutorials/dancing/) on the weekends).